https://www.homejelly.com/wp-content/uploads/2015/08/Welcome-your-guests-with-signage-or-decorations-scaled.jpg

 • Fire pit: who doesn’t love a good fire, right?
 It’s an instant conversation starter and is very romantic and/or cozy.
 DIY one, or there are many fire pit tables available on the cheap!

-My Aunt Mim (THE decorating diva!) taught me, by simply adding creative party decor touches, your guests will always feel special.
+By adding creative party decor touches, your guests will always feel special.

 Create a festive curb appeal